RodShaffer/l5ebtapi/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-Laravel 5.2 eBay Trading API Package.
-Easily add the eBay Trading API capabilities to your Laravel 5.2 projects.
+Laravel 5 eBay Trading API Package.
+Easily add the eBay Trading API capabilities to your Laravel 5 projects.

+#####This package is under development and will be changing frequently.
+Use at your own risk.

+I will be updating the documentation as much as possible but I do have a full time job and between development of this package and the custom software I am developing the documentation is kind of lacking sometimes.

 Supports PSR4 Auto loading